 George Abaunza, Ph.D.
-Associate Dean, Arts & Sciences, Philosophy
+Associate Dean of Arts & Sciences & Associate Professor

 I was born in Managua, Nicaragua, and lived there until the earthquake of December 23, 1972.
 This chance occurrence changed my life forever.
 Within a week my parents decided to move their eight children (seven boys and one girl) to Miami, Florida, where I spent my formative years through college.
 I attended the University of Miami as a Biology major through the end of my sophomore year, the second semester of which I decided to take Introduction to Philosophy.
 Reading Plato, Hume, Nietzsche, and a few other great thinkers convinced me that philosophy was what I wanted to pursue.
 Before the semester was over I was officially a philosophy major, and the rest is history.